Getting Started: Organizers

 Strikes

 Issue strikes to attendees for no-shows or serious issues.
 The goal is clarity and accountability.
-Someone has a history of causing trouble with other players?
-You'll see their strikes when they request to join your events.

 Community ratings